-Mustafa Ahmed MD, is a Structural Heart Specialist, Interventional Cardiologist and Scientist, he is the director of the Structural Heart Disease Program at Princeton Baptist Medical Center.
-He is a leading performer of minimally invasive heart procedures including the Mitraclip procedure, Transcatheter aortic valve replacement TAVR / TAVI, atrial septal defects, ventricular septal defects, paravalvular leak repair and other complex structural heart defects.
-He is credited with several first of their kind procedures, and internationally recognized in areas including valvular and surgical heart disease and POTS.
+Mustafa Ahmed, MD, is a Structural Heart Specialist, Interventional Cardiologist and Scientist.
+He is the director of the Structural Heart Disease Program at the University of Alabama at Birmingham.
+He is a leading performer of minimally invasive heart procedures including the Mitraclip procedure, transcatheter aortic valve replacement (TAVR/TAVI), atrial septal defects, ventricular septal defects, paravalvular leak repair and other complex structural heart defects.
+He is credited with several first-of-their-kind procedures and internationally recognized in areas including valvular and surgical heart disease and POTS.

-He was born in Nottingham, England, he went to medical school at the Victoria University of Manchester.
-After graduation he took postgraduate positions at the prestigious Manchester Royal Infirmary, Manchester, then the Queens Medical center, Nottingham.
-Dr Ahmed then moved to Birmingham Alabama where he was the first ever person selected for the highly competitive Physician Scientist Training Program with specialization in cardiology and interventional cardiology.
+He was born in Nottingham, England, and went to medical school at the Victoria University of Manchester.
+After graduation, he took postgraduate positions at the prestigious Manchester Royal Infirmary, Manchester, then the Queens Medical Center, Nottingham.
+Dr Ahmed then moved to Birmingham, Alabama, where he was the first ever person selected for the highly competitive Physician Scientist Training Program with specialization in cardiology and interventional cardiology.

 To date, Dr Ahmed has multiple ( > 80 ) scientific publications and (>20) awards.
 He was the lead author on the seminal paper demonstrating the effectiveness of beta-blockers in patients with mitral valve prolapse and regurgitation with his work credited with moving valvular heart disease in to the 21st century.
 He has authored numerous papers in leading journals regarding valve disease that have led to investigation of new treatments.
 Other areas include Management of Acute Pulmonary Embolism/Resistant Hypertension/Advanced 3D-Echocardiography/Translational Research/Patient Education.